 Clinical trials can be stopped any time in any phase of testing if

-- early results show the experimental treatment works much better than the others.
-In these cases, researchers offer the experimental treatment to the control group.
+- early results show the experimental product works much better than the others.
+In these cases, researchers offer the experimental product to the control group.

-- the study finds no difference between the control group and treatment group, so further testing is useless.
+- the study finds no difference between the control group and experimental group, so further testing is useless.